FuelLabs/fuel-indexer/docs/README.md

 #### Database

 At this time, the Fuel indexer requires the use of a database.
 We currently support two database options: PostgreSQL and SQLite.
+PostgreSQL is a database solution with a complex feature set and requires a database server.
+SQLite is an embedded database solution with a simpler set of features and can be setup and moved to different systems.

+##### PostgreSQL

+> Note: The following explanation is for demonstration purposes only.
+A production setup should use secure users, permissions, and passwords.

+On macOS systems, you can install PostgreSQL through Homebrew.
+If it isn't present on your system, you can install it according to the [instructions](https://brew.sh/).
+Once installed, you can add PostgreSQL to your system by running `brew install postgresql`.
+You can then start the service through `brew services start postgresql`.
+You'll need to create a database for your index data, which you can do by running `createdb [DATABASE_NAME]`.
+You may also need to create the `postgres` role; you can do so by running `createuser -s postgres`.

+For Linux-based systems, the installation process is similar.
+First, you should install PostgreSQL according to your distribution's instructions.
+Once installed, there should be a new `postgres` user account; you can switch to that account by running `sudo -i -u postgres`.
+After you have switched accounts, you may need to create a `postgres` database role by running `createuser --interactive`.
+You will be asked a few questions; the name of the role should be `postgres` and you should elect for the new role to be a superuser.
+Finally, you can create a database by running `createdb [DATABASE_NAME]`.

+In either case, your PostgreSQL database should now be accessible at `postgres://postgres@127.0.0.1:5432/[DATABASE_NAME]`.

+##### SQLite

+On macOS systems, you can install SQLite through Homebrew.
+If it isn't present on your system, you can install it according to the [instructions](https://brew.sh/).
+Once installed, you can add SQLite to your system by running `brew install sqlite`.
+You can create a database by running `sqlite3 [DATABASE_FILE_PATH]`.

+For Linux-based systems, you should first install SQLite according to the instructions for your distribution.
+Once installed, you can create a database by running `sqlite3 [DATABASE_FILE_PATH]`.

+In either case, your SQLite database is now accessible at `sqlite://[DATABASE_FILE_PATH]`.

+##### SQLx

 After setting up your database, you should install `sqlx-cli` in order to run migrations for your indexer service; you can do so by running `cargo install sqlx-cli --features postgres,sqlite`.
 Once installed, you can run the migrations by running the following command after changing `DATABASE_URL` to match your setup.
 For example:

 ```sh
 DATABASE_URL=sqlite://indexer_database.db bash scripts/run_migrations.bash